psschwei/audio-metadata/README.md

 ## Features

-- Set metadata (artist, album, title) for MP3 and FLAC files
+- Set metadata (artist, album, title, track number) for MP3 and FLAC files
 - Infer track names from filenames (automatically removes track numbers and file extensions)
+- Infer track numbers based on sorted order of files in a directory
+- Manually set track numbers for files or directories
 - Add cover art to audio files
 - Convert FLAC files to MP3 with metadata preservation
 - Process single files or entire directories